Debunking the Top 10 Reverse Mortgage Downsides

 Spend How You Wish:

 With a reverse mortgage, the money is yours to use as you choose.
-Whether it’s covering daily expenses, traveling, or saving for emergencies, you decide how to spend it.
+Whether you use it to cover daily expenses, travel, or save for emergencies, you decide how to spend it.

 Buy a New Home: